-We are closely monitoring the possible federal government shutdown in February 2018 and its impacts on travelers in Utah.
+We closely monitor potential federal government shutdowns and their impacts on travelers in Utah.
 We will update this page with the latest information as it becomes available.

 If your travel plans are disrupted by the shutdown or you have questions not answered here, please live chat with our staff and we will be happy to recommend alternate destinations and local favorites.

 Updated: 2:15 p.m.
 MST, 9/21/2018

 If you're ever concerned about the possibility of a government shutdown, or are just looking to explore great destinations off the beaten path, check out our Awesome Alternatives to Utah's National Parks:

 Capitol Reef National Park [PDF]

 Zion National Park [PDF]

 Road to Mighty Itineraries